awsdocs/aws-config-developer-guide/doc_source/recommended-iam-permissions-using-aws-config-console-cli.md

 **Note**
 For `account-aggregation-sources` enter a comma\-separated list of AWS account IDs for which you want to aggregate data\.
 Wrap the account IDs in square brackets, and be sure to escape quotation marks \(for example, `"[{\"AccountIds\": [\"AccountID1\",\"AccountID2\",\"AccountID3\"],\"AllAwsRegions\": true}]"`\)\.

-The user then creates an IAM policy that denies access to `InAccessibleAggregator`\.
+Attach the following IAM policy to deny access to `InAccessibleAggregator`, or the aggregator to which you want to deny access\.

 ```
 {
     "Version": "2012-10-17",
     "Statement": [
         {
-        "Sid": "ConfigReadOnly",
+            "Sid": "ConfigDeny",
             "Effect": "Deny",
             "Action": [
-            "config:PutConfigurationAggregator",
-            "config:DescribePendingAggregationRequests",
-            "config:DeletePendingAggregationRequest",
-            "config:GetAggregateConfigRuleComplianceSummary",
+                "config:BatchGetAggregateResourceConfig",
+                "config:DeleteConfigurationAggregator",
                 "config:DescribeAggregateComplianceByConfigRules",
+                "config:DescribeAggregateComplianceByConformancePacks",
+                "config:DescribeConfigurationAggregatorSourcesStatus",
                 "config:GetAggregateComplianceDetailsByConfigRule",
-            "config:DescribeConfigurationAggregators",
-            "config:DescribeConfigurationAggregatorSourcesStatus",
-            "config:DeleteConfigurationAggregator"
+                "config:GetAggregateConfigRuleComplianceSummary",
+                "config:GetAggregateConformancePackComplianceSummary",
+                "config:GetAggregateDiscoveredResourceCounts",
+                "config:GetAggregateResourceConfig",
+                "config:ListAggregateDiscoveredResources",
+                "config:PutConfigurationAggregator",
+                "config:SelectAggregateResourceConfig"
             ],
             "Resource": "arn:aws:config:ap-northeast-1:AccountID:config-aggregator/config-aggregator-pokxzldx"
         }
     ]
 }
 ```

-Next, the user confirms that IAM policy works for restricting access to specific aggregator and rules\.
+Next, you can confirm that the IAM policy works for restricting access to rules for a specific aggregator:

 ```
 aws configservice get-aggregate-compliance-details-by-config-rule --configuration-aggregator-name InAccessibleAggregator --config-rule-name rule name --account-id AccountID --aws-region AwsRegion
 ```

-The command returns an access denied exception:
+The command should return an access denied exception:

 ```
 An error occurred (AccessDeniedException) when calling the GetAggregateComplianceDetailsByConfigRule operation: User: arn:aws:iam::AccountID:user/ is not
 authorized to perform: config:GetAggregateComplianceDetailsByConfigRule on resource: arn:aws:config:AwsRegion-1:AccountID:config-aggregator/config-aggregator-pokxzldx
 ```

-With resource\-level permissions, you can grant or deny access to perform specific actions on multi\-account multi\-region data aggregation\.

 ## Additional Information<a name="config-permissions-more-info"></a>